CR-COPEC/CR-COPEC/README.md

 This is a comprehensive large-scale domain-adaptation causal sentence dataset to detect financial performance changes of corporate.

-(See paper for details, this will be uploaded soon.)
+(The paper link will be uploaded soon.)

 ## Tutorial
 This will be uploaded soon.